dtubbenhauer/sl2-charp/README.md

 where $n$ is the maximal tensor power one considers and $p$ is the characteristic.
 The output is a table of length n of the numbers $b_{n}$ in the corresponding characteristic.

-If you do not have Mathematica at hand, then you can use the following links to see a plot of the growth rates (first link) or a list of the numbrs $b_{n}$ (second link):
+If you do not have Mathematica at hand, then you can use the following links to see a log plot of the growth rates (first link) or a list of the numbrs $b_{n}$ (second link):

 <https://www.wolframcloud.com/obj/02e25415-5c98-4dd9-84cf-8925156aeda9?_embed=iframe>